 Why should you set up in the UAE?

-Over the past 10 years, the UAE has emerged as one of the world’s leading financial centres.
-To begin with, this was very much due to the establishment of the Dubai International Financial Centre (DIFC) and, more recently, with the addition of the Abu Dhabi Global Market (ADGM).
+The UAE has emerged as one of the world’s leading financial centres.
+To begin with, this was very much due to the establishment of the Dubai International Financial Centre (DIFC) and, subsequently, the addition of the Abu Dhabi Global Market (ADGM).
 However the local UAE market also has its attractions and may prove a better jurisdiction for those wishing to penetrate the UAE investor base.

 The UAE is strategically located between the East and West, which provides a platform for businesses and financial institutions to reach into and out of the emerging markets of the region